 You and your family might receive other forms of compensation if a loved one suffered fatal injuries in a car accident.
 Wrongful death damages might include reasonable funeral and burial expenses and loss of consortium, companionship, and society.

 Prepare to File a Personal Injury Lawsuit Immediately

 California Code of Civil Procedure (CCP) §335.1 generally allows you to prepare and file a personal injury lawsuit within two years of the date of the accident.
 Your legal team may use objective and dated forms and documents related to the accident to establish the date of the accident and prove that the filing of your lawsuit complies with the California statute of limitations.

 If someone you love lost their life in a Los Angeles car accident, your family generally has the same two-year time limit to file a wrongful death lawsuit for its loss.
 Speak to your legal team about the death of your loved one and your familial relationship.
-Your lawyer may be able to help you determine which family members are eligible to file a wrongful death lawsuit and whether punitive damages might be part of your potential financial award.
+A lawyer may be able to help you determine which family members are eligible to file a wrongful death lawsuit.
+They can also determine whether punitive damages might be part of your potential financial award.